Industrial

 Heating

-Vacuum bakeouts are completed to increase system cleanliness by completing cycles that eliminate any microscopic impurities where vacuum drying is used to reach specific vapor pressures to prevent a subject from re-condensing.
-Vacuum metal processing combines heat with vacuum to create powerful alloys by ensuring grain purity during brazing, tempering, and annealing.
+Vacuum bakeouts improve system cleanliness by completing heat cycles to eliminate microscopic impurities.
+Vacuum drying evaporates moisture from materials by lowering vapor pressure.
+Vacuum metal processing combines high heat with vacuum to ensure grain purity during brazing, tempering, and annealing creating powerful alloys.

 Vacuum Furnace